Simplify GeoJSON

 Why is the tolerance in degrees instead of meters?

-Standard GeoJSON coordinates are in degrees (longitude and latitude).
-Since the algorithm calculates distance between those coordinates, the threshold has to be in the same units.
-I've provided a rough meter-conversion guide in the Options section to help you estimate.
+Standard GeoJSON coordinates are degrees of longitude and latitude, and the algorithm measures distance in those same units, so the threshold has to be in degrees too.
+The Options section has a rough degrees-to-meters guide for the equator.

 Are my map files uploaded to a server?